Modular affine Hecke category and regular centralizer

 \subsection{Images of truncated standard and costandard objects}

 We now need to describe the images under $\Phi_{\Iwu,\Iwu}$ of (images in $\sfP^0_{\Iwu,\Iwu}$ of) truncated standard and costandard free-monodromic perverse sheaves.
-Recall that the images of truncated costandard perverse sheaves have been described in Lemma~\ref{lem:PhiUU-cost}.
+Recall that the images of truncated costandard perverse sheaves associated with elements in $\Wf$ have been described in Lemma~\ref{lem:PhiUU-cost}.
 We next prove the analogous statement for standard objects.

-\begin{lem} For any $w \in \Wf$, there exists an isomorphism of projective systems of $\scO(\bD)$-modules
+\begin{lem} For any $w \in \Wf$, there exists an isomorphism of projective systems of $\scO(T^\vee_\bk \times_{T^\vee_\bk / \Wf} T^\vee_\bk)$-modules

 \end{lem}

 \begin{proof} By Lemma~\ref{lem:convolution-stand-costand}\eqref{it:convolution-stand-costand-1} we have an isomorphism